Skyrhune 2021, by Jordi Saragossa - GTWS

 is a swiss mountain runner and ski mountaineer who likes steep and technical races.
 He has won a number of skyraces in Europe, the US and South America.
 Pascal loves to discover new mountain ranges, countries and cultures.

-Pascal is a lecturer at the Norwegian University of Science and Technology, Trondheim.
+Pascal is an Associate Professor in Geography at the Norwegian University of Science and Technology, Trondheim.

 He has earned a PhD degree in glaciology from the University of Lausanne, Switzerland.